coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/advanced-database-cleaner/README.txt

 As you use WordPress, your database accumulates a large amount of unnecessary data such as revisions, spam comments, trashed comments, and more.
 This clutter slowly increases the size of your database, which can make your site slower and make backups take longer.
 Cleaning this data keeps your site lighter, faster, and easier to maintain.

 = Is it safe to clean my database? =
 Yes, it is safe.
 The plugin does not run any code that can break your site or delete posts, pages, or approved comments.
 It only removes items that WordPress considers unnecessary.
 However, you should always back up your database before performing any cleanup.
-This is required, not optional—backups ensure you can always restore your site if something unexpected happens.
+This is required, not optional!
+Backups ensure you can always restore your site if something unexpected happens.

 = Why should I "optimize my database"? =
 Optimizing your database reclaims unused space and reorganizes the way data is stored inside your tables.
 Over time, tables become fragmented, especially on active websites.
 Optimization reduces storage usage and improves the speed at which your database responds.
 This process is safe and can significantly improve performance on large or busy websites.